 It seemed, apart from those who had no idea what they were doing on the trip, like my seat mate and I, that there was a split between the people who were down there for business and for fun.
 Some were planning news gathering, what they were going to be covering, what interviews with execs they had lined up, who was shooting what and where.
 Others were all about the fun and networking.
 Despite the early morning wake up, a solo attendee continued blanket introductions to anyone she deemed worthy.
 The group had been together less than 12 hours and I’d heard her opening spiel seven times.

 Finally, on the way to the press conference, I meet a true enthusiast.
 Michael from Tampa is into street tuning, and has written for several highly-trafficked nearly-content-mill style sites.
-We talked about strapping on absurdly large turbochargers onto Subarus.5 We don’t get far before we’ve wandered through the convention center’s bowels and into Joe Louis Arena, where the Red Wings play, and where Ford’s holding its press conference.
+We talked about strapping on absurdly large turbochargers onto Subarus. ((He sold his highly-tricked WRX to a Cuban whose visa was expiring; the guy thrashed it for three weeks until the engine blew out, and, with no regrets, sold it back to Michael for $10,000 less than he bought it for and went home.))
+We don’t get far before we’ve wandered through the convention center’s bowels and into Joe Louis Arena, where the Red Wings play, and where Ford’s holding its press conference.
 Michael was awestruck.
 The arena was set in a sort of mock-Gladiator style, with Ford’s deep blue lighting and logo looming large.

 Bill Clay Ford, Jr. is first into the arena, to talk about his grandfather’s legacy of democratized technology and what it means for the future.
 According to him, it’s hitting the right notes as a population becomes more urban, incorporating green elements, giving more people access to mobility, and, in general bringing freedom and progress and making more people’s lives better.
 These are common themes to BCF, Jr. He’s spent a lot of the family fortune thinking beyond the next model year.
 Here and now, he knows the answer to the future of global mobility isn’t a mid-sized sedan.
 But today, for Ford, it definitely is.
 A fuel-efficient, sleek, luxury-tinged sedan to beat the piss out of Camry and Accord.